Military coups in Pakistan

-Military coups in Pakistan began in 1958 when military army chief Muhammad Ayub Khan overthrew and exiled president Iskandar Ali Mirza.
-Since its creation in 1947, Pakistan has spent several decades under military rule (1958–1971, 1977–1988, 1999–2008).
-After their respective terms in office, each of the past five prime ministers of Pakistan has faced convictions or imprisonment.
+Military coups in Pakistan began in 1958 when army chief Muhammad Ayub Khan overthrew and exiled president Iskandar Ali Mirza.
+Since its creation in 1947, Pakistan has spent several decades under military rule.

+These periods include 1958–1971, 1977–1988, and 1999–2008.

 1953/54 constitutional coup

 In 1953, the Governor-General Ghulam Muhammad dismissed the government of the Prime Minister Khawaja Nazimuddin despite it enjoying the support of the Constituent Assembly of Pakistan; then in 1954 he dismissed the Constituent Assembly itself to prevent it changing the constitution to restrict the Governor-General's powers.
 The failure of the courts to support representative institutions in Federation of Pakistan v.
 Maulvi Tamizuddin Khan provided a pattern which later led to more open military intervention against elected governments to be justified using a doctrine of necessity.

 1958 coup

-In 1958, the first Pakistani President Major General Iskandar Ali Mirza dismissed the Constituent Assembly of Pakistan and the government of Prime Minister Feroz Khan Noon, appointing army commander-in-chief Gen. Ayub Khan as the Chief Martial Law Administrator.
+In 1958, Pakistan’s first President, Major General Iskandar Ali Mirza, dismissed the Constituent Assembly and the government of Prime Minister Feroz Khan Noon.
+He appointed army commander-in-chief Gen. Ayub Khan as Chief Martial Law Administrator.
 Thirteen days later, Mirza himself was exiled by Ayub Khan, who appointed himself president.